kennygrant/bestiary/templates.md

 		panic(err)
 	}

+	// Print the template 't' to stdout
-    // Execute the template named t with data as the context and print to stdout err = t.ExecuteTemplate(os.Stdout, "t", data)
+	// using data as the context
+	err = t.ExecuteTemplate(os.Stdout, "t", data)
 ```

+Prints the template "Hello, " + the data "world!"
 > Hello, world!

 ## Escaping